Yadnesh-Ranshevare/DSA/Graph/Readme.md

     }
 }
 ```
-**Note: in both topological sort and in DFS we use vis array, but instead of creating separate array we want to use same for both topological sorting and DFS and that why we are setting the vis flag of whole graph back to false, as during topological sorting vis flag of every node is been set to true**
+**Note: in both topological sort and in DFS we use vis array, but instead of creating separate array we use same for both topological sorting and DFS, and that why we are setting the vis flag of whole graph back to false, as during topological sorting vis flag of every node is been set to true**

 4. get the current node from the stack
 ```java